JoeReis/data_eng_workshop_hedw_2025/README.md

 This lab is part of a broader full-day data engineering workshop.

-## Learning Goals
+## 🎯 Learning Objectives

 By the end of this lab, you will:
-- Understand how to use dlt to extract and load data into DuckDB
+- Use dlt to extract and load data into DuckDB.
-- Create a simple data warehouse for analytics and reporting
+- Create a simple data warehouse for analytics and reporting.
-- Use Streamlit to build a simple data app
+- Build a Streamlit app for exploring your data.
-- Use AI tools LangChain and Ollama to generate SQL from natural language
+- Use AI tools like LangChain and Ollama to generate SQL from natural language prompts.

-Tools & Technologies
+## 🧰 Tools & Technologies
-- PostgreSQL – Source system
+- PostgreSQL – Source system (OLTP)
 - DLT (Data Load Tool) – Ingestion framework
-- DuckDB – Analytical storage engine
+- DuckDB – Analytical storage engine (OLAP)
 - SQL – Data transformation and modeling
-- Python – Pipeline and app development
+- Python – Scripting and app development
-- Streamlit – Interactive data application
+- Streamlit – Data visualization and app layer
-- Ollama + LLama3.2 + LangChain – Text-to-SQL interface via LLMs
+- Ollama + Llama3.2 + LangChain – LLM-based text-to-SQL interface

-## Environment Setup
+## ⚙️ Environment Setup

-This workshop runs entirely in GitHub Codespaces.
-No local setup is required.
+This lab runs entirely in GitHub Codespaces—no local setup needed!

-Note - there might be a small cost to run GitHub Codespaces.
+💡 Note: GitHub Codespaces may incur a small cost depending on your GitHub plan.

 1. Open the lab repository in your browser.
 2. Click “Code” > “Codespaces” > “Create codespace on main”.
-3. Wait for the Codespace to initialize.
-This should take a few minutes to spin up.
+3. Wait a few minutes for the Codespace to initialize.

-Lab Instructions
+## 📋 Lab Instructions

-Each step contains descriptions, hints, and blanks for you to fill in with code.
+Each step includes explanations, hints, and code blanks for you to complete.

-_WARNING_ - Whatever you do, do _NOT_ exit codespaces or shutdown ports that are running (unless you're told it's ok to do so).
-Doing so will force you to start the entire lab over.
+⚠️ _WARNING_ - _Do not_ exit your Codespace or shut down running ports unless instructed.
+Doing so may require you to restart the lab from scratch.

-# Source Systems
+# 🗄️ Source Systems

-In this lab, we'll use PostgresSQL as our source database.
-PostgreSQL (often referred to as Postgres) is a powerful, open-source relational database management system (RDBMS) known for its reliability, feature richness, and standards compliance.
-Some call it the "Swiss Army Knife" of databases, due to its vast extension ecosystem.
-Postgres organizes data into tables with rows and columns, and allows you to query and manipulate that data using SQL (Structured Query Language).
-Postgres is designed to handle everything from small single-machine applications to large-scale, multi-user systems, and it supports advanced features like full-text search, custom data types, JSON support, and transactional integrity.
-Because of its flexibility and performance, Postgres is widely used in both traditional and modern data architectures as a source system for analytical pipelines.
-For our purposes, we'll use Postgres as a typical OLTP database that stores various records related to enrollment, students, professors, and so on.
+We’ll start by setting up our source system using PostgreSQL.

+PostgreSQL (or “Postgres”) is a powerful open-source relational database management system (RDBMS) known for its flexibility, reliability, and feature-rich extension ecosystem.
+It’s widely used in both transactional systems and as a source for analytical pipelines.

+In this lab, we’ll use Postgres as our operational (OLTP) database, storing mock data for students, professors, enrollment, and more.

-### Create Tables and Load Data
+## ✅ 1.
+Create the Database and Load Tables

 Postgres Database Creation

-1. Open the Postgres command line interface (cli).
+1. Open the Postgres command line interface (CLI).
 In the command line, type `psql -U postgres`
 2. Next, let's create the database. `CREATE DATABASE university;`
 3. Confirm the database is created `\l`
 4. Connect to the university database `\c university;`

-Create Tables
+## 🧱 Step 2: Create Tables

 1. Open the pg_scripts folder
 2. Open the `create_tables_pg.sql` file.
 Select all and copy.
 3. Paste the code into the Postgres shell `university=#` prompt.
 Hit Enter.
 4. Verify the tables are in Postgres using the `\dt` command.

-Load Data
+## 📦 Step 3: Insert Data

 1. In the pg_scripts folder, open the `insert_data_pg.sql` file.
 2. Select all and copy.